vhoyospoyato/PairProg/README.md

 3. Avoid redundant commenting

-We erased all our cooment which explained the code as it is more understandable with the specific names we created.
+We erased all our comments which explained the code as it is more understandable with the specific names we created.
 As there was no need for binary code or legal comments, we ommited that.

 4. SRP Single Responsibility Principle